ericclemmons/vagrant-shim/README.md

 _Version 0.1_

-## Description

-Transparently runs commands through your Vagrant VM.
+Transparently runs commands through your [Vagrant](http://vagrantup.com/) VM.

-## The Problem

-When developing with Vagrant, I am constantly switching between my local terminal when making commits and my Vagrant terminal when running tests, DB commands, and various other app-specific commands.
+When developing with Vagrant, I was constantly switching between my local terminal when making commits and my Vagrant terminal when running tests, DB commands, and various other app-specific commands.

+With this tool, I can run my commands locally & remotely from within the same window without affecting workflow!

 ## Installation